Electricity Cable Tunnel

 Clinical centre Baden-Mödling

-The clinical centre Baden-Mödling has recently been opened and represents one of the most modern hospitals in Europe.
+The clinical centre Baden-Mödling has been opened in 2017 and represents one of the most modern hospitals in Europe.
 The building houses six operation rooms and 450 beds on a total surface area of 60.000 square meters.
 The entire building consists of three buildings (pavilions) with each three floors which are connected via a central entrance hall.

 Amongst others the installed FOGTEC system protects the building structure (glass facades and steel construction) also.
 Special certification fire tests allowed for an installation of the system in 12 meter height in the entrance hall.